Key Takeaways

 2023 Expansion (Ley de Startups): Law 28/2022 expanded eligibility to include digital nomads and remote workers for foreign companies.
 The prior non-residency requirement was also reduced from 10 years to 5 years.

-How to apply: Submit form 149 to the AEAT within 6 months of registering with Spanish Social Security.
-Missing this deadline means losing the benefit permanently.
+How to apply: submit Modelo 149 to AEAT within 6 months of starting the eligible activity or registering with Spanish Social Security, then file annually on Modelo 151.
+Missing the deadline can cost you the regime.

 What Are the Best Cities to Live in Spain?